 The simple answer is NO. Regulation 11 of the Taking Control of Goods (Fees) Regulations 2014 it provides that the enforcement company should ensure that wherever practical, all debts appearing on their records should be enforced by the bailiff at the same time.
 Consequently…..only one Enforcement Fee of £235 may be charged.
 If an enforcement agent has charge ‘multiple fees’, please do let us know.

 Enforcement Fee of £235 and ‘vulnerable debtors’

-Regulation 11 (above) and Regulation 12 of the Taking Control of Goods (Fees) Regulations 2014 are most important and have been put in place to protect debtors who may be vulnerable.
+Regulation 11 (above) and Regulation 12 of the Taking Control of Goods (Fees) Regulations 2014 are of importance and were put in place to provide protection for individuals who may be vulnerable.

 Commentary from Bailiff Advice Online

-If you have any concerns about the fees charged by Marston Holdings, Collectica Ltd, Excel Enforcement or Swift Credit Service when enforcing a Warrant of Control in relation to an unpaid Magistrates court fine, you can email a question to Bailiff Advice using our popular Enquiry Form.
-Alternatively, you can contact us by phone.
+If you have any queries about the bailiff fees being charged (and in particular if the bailiff attempts to charge ‘multiple fees’), you can email a question to Bailiff Advice Online using our online Enquiry Form.
+Alternatively, you can contact our free helpline.
 Please refer to our Contact Page for further details.

 A simple overview of the new Taking Control of Goods Regulations 2013 can be read here.